Keep reading for 20 books about Ohio you can use for a state unit study!

 And there you have it!
 20 living books about Ohio.
 It is my hope that this book list provides you with JUST ONE book to share with your kids.
 For our homeschool unit we read Homer Price and it was one of my favorites!

-From Johnny Appleseed to John Glenn and from astronauts to Presidents, I hope you find some fun things to learn about Ohio!
+From Johnny Appleseed to Thomas Edison and from astronauts to Presidents, I hope you find some fun things to learn about Ohio!

 What kind of books does your child love best?
 What kind of books would you like to see in the future?
 Drop a comment below to let me know!